Cod3Bende4/Cod3Bende4/README.md

 🌱 I’m currently learning:
-  - Making Websites from Flask
+  - Web Scrapping using Python

 📋 More on my learning list:
+  1. Making Websites from Flask
-  1. Blockchain
+  2. Blockchain
-  2. Dapps with Solidity
+  3. Dapps with Solidity
      1. Decentralised Messaging app
      2. Crypto-Trading Website
-  3. Telegram bot with Python
+  4. Telegram bot with Python

 </br>